dcdrawk/dragonCraft/README.md

-# dun-tome
+# DragonCraft 5e

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+A Dungeons and Dragons character creation tool.
+Allows you to create a character using information from the Official Player's Handbook, as well as your own custom data.

-## Build & development
+## Installation

-Run `grunt` for building and `grunt serve` for preview.
+Run `npm install`  and `bower install` to install dependencies.
+Run `grunt serve` for a live-reload preview and `grunt build` to create a build.

 ## Testing